eric-burel/data-fetching-patterns-in-react/Server-Side-Patterns.md

 SSGs aren't just limited to converting Markdown into HTML, they have broader applications.
 For instance, content can be managed through a Content Management System (CMS), where it is stored and maintained separately from the website's codebase.
 This setup is particularly advantageous for product catalogs, where content designers and producers input information into the CMS, and an SSG periodically generates a static website.
 This process results in websites that load very quickly because all the data fetching and content generation occur before the site is published.
 Once generated, the content on these sites remains unchanged until the next update cycle.

 Static Site Generation (SSG) offers numerous benefits, including enhanced load speeds due to the ability to serve static files swiftly from a Content Delivery Network (CDN).

+> **Debatable, to me there are 2 kinds of SSG.
+App-level caching, with a cache controlled by the framework (Next.js style).
+And network-level caching, so SSR + a CDN to cache renders (Remix style).
+Next.js coined the term "SSG" so the former approach is better known in the React world but the second one might be as common in the industry in private implementations.
+The speed improvements mostly comes from removing calls with a huge latency => database calls.
+Avoiding a render may have a perf impact but in modern versions of React this is less significant.**

 It also bolsters security since it eliminates direct interaction with databases or server-side applications.

+> **I disagree with this one, the database call you need to run for a given page are the same whether it's statically rendered or rendered by request.
+I would rephrase by focusing on performance maybe, what you avoid is more the risk of your database being flooded by request, and some forms of DOS maybe, that would be more correct IMO.**

 Additionally, SSG can significantly improve SEO outcomes because the content becomes immediately available upon page load.

+> **Yep but I'd be eager to read more sources about that, those are claims we read often but actual objective proofs are less common.**

 Like other patterns we discussed so far, SSG's utility isn't confined to any specific frontend library; its application predates many of these libraries.
 Developers have the flexibility to implement SSG using various backend technologies, such as PHP, Ruby, or Java.
 However, in contexts where you and your team possess expertise in building client-side React applications, or where existing logic from such applications can be repurposed for static site generation, leveraging isomorphic React could be particularly advantageous.

+> **That's true with SSR as well, it's not really about SSG/SSR (when you render, what I call the "render moment" or "render time") but about rendering on the server (where you render).**

 ### Implementing Static Site Generation in React